vinum/Raft/README.md

 # MAIN [MangoRaft](http://mangoraft.com/)

 Raft is a PaaS for node.
 Raft supports a wide range of functions to run multi-user, multi-app, mulit-infa.
-A lot of inspiration has come from the great people at nodejitu and haibu.
+A lot of inspiration has come from the great people at nodejitu, nodester and AppFog.

 Raft features

  * App spawn-er
-   * dependency support with npm
+   * Dependency support with npm
-   * File-system chroot
+   * File-system `chroot`
-   * scalble apps
+   * Scalble
-   * methods start, stop, restart
+   * Methods start, stop, restart
-   * viewing app logs, npm logs and more.
+   * Viewing `app` logs, `npm` logs and more.
    * App load and memory usage
-   * multi versions of node 0.6.x+
+   * Multi versions of `node` 0.6.x`+`
  * Mulit transport RPC
    * nssocket
    * socket.io